GabrielRomio/AutonomousBoatNavigationSystem/README.md

 able to avoid them.

-The complete report of this project is available at: https://repositorio.ucs.br/11338/8764 Performance tests and prototype demonstrations can be found at: https://youtu.be/-xJN1b3Md4E
+The complete report of this project is available at: https://repositorio.ucs.br/11338/8764
+<br>Performance tests and prototype demonstrations can be found at: https://youtu.be/-xJN1b3Md4E

 Obs.
 Some of the codes in this repository are registered with the Brazilian National Institute of Industrial Property - INPI.
-Therefore, they should only be used for reference or academic purposes.
+<br> Therefore, they should only be used for reference or academic purposes.

 Developed by Gabriel Romio